 The expected output is:

-Note that your cluster must have at least three meta nodes.
-If you do not see your meta nodes in the output, please retry adding them to the cluster.
+Your cluster must have at least three meta nodes.
+If you do not see your meta nodes in the output, retry adding them to the cluster.